-Voted by Smithsonian Magazine to their 2012 list of The 20 Best Small Towns in America, Staunton, Virginia epitomizes the phrase “back to the future”.
-Staunton, Virginia’s relocation attraction is its connection with the past: in fact the last two centuries.
+Voted by Smithsonian Magazine to their 2012 list of The 20 Best Small Towns in America, Staunton epitomizes the phrase “back to the future”.
+Staunton’s relocation attraction is its connection with the past—in fact the last two centuries.

-Staunton, Virginia was first settled by an Irish immigrant, John Lewis, and his family in 1732.
+Staunton, VA was first settled by an Irish immigrant, John Lewis in 1732.
 Lewis and his family settled to the Shenandoah Valley, and established their home on the banks of a creek two miles east of present-day Staunton.

-Staunton, Virginia has played a major role in United States history - from the early frontier to a center for the Confederate Army, birthplace of Woodrow Wilson, 28th US President, to the home of Stuart Hall, private co-ed preparatory school and the Virginia School for the Deaf and Blind, Staunton remains the Queen City of the Shenandoah Valley.
+Staunton has played a major role in United States history.
+From the early frontier, to a center for the Confederate Army, birthplace of Woodrow Wilson (28th U.S. President), to the home of Stuart Hall, a private co-ed preparatory school and the Virginia School for the Deaf and Blind, Staunton remains a jewel in the Shenandoah Valley.

 A 1913 promotional brochure by the Staunton Chamber of Commerce said it best:

 “There is nothing speculative about Staunton.
 The best estimate of a city’s future may be made by reference to her past.
 Staunton has not only a glorious past but a prosperous present and a bright future.”